-Jared Kushner May Be The ‘Most Dangerous Man’ In the Country, Writer Says
+Jared Kushner May Be The ‘Most Dangerous Man’ In the Country, ‘The Guardian’ Writer Says

 Mahdawi concluded her piece by claiming Kushner is “not just a doofus” but “dangerous.”

-The New York writer is not alone in her sentiments.
-In an op-ed for NBC News, Jordan Libowitz claims that Kushner’s position on the task force exemplifies the dangers of nepotism and suggests his authority on the task force is putting American lives at stake.
-In this sense, Libowitz says the situation is different from the standard Trump family grift.
+The Guardian writer is not alone in her sentiments.
+In an op-ed for NBC News, Jordan Libowitz claimed that Kushner’s position on the task force exemplifies the dangers of nepotism.
+He suggested Kushner’s authority on the task force is putting American lives at stake.
+In this sense, Libowitz wrote the situation was different from the standard Trump family grift.

 Libowitz noted the private nature of the COVID-19 task force, which casts a shadow over Kushner’s work.
-He also points to the 39-year-old investor’s past troubles with his financial disclosures as a cause for concern.
+He also pointed to the 39-year-old investor’s past troubles with his financial disclosures as a cause for concern.
 For example, Kushner previously failed to disclose his co-ownership of Cadre, a real estate investment company, which likely benefited from the opportunity zones he and his wife, Ivanka Trump, championed.
-Such zones would provide tax benefits for investors and developers in low-income areas.
+The tax breaks the Kushner family would potentially receive is just one of many opportunities for corruption that exist within Kushner’s shadow coronavirus task force.